 The objective of the tour was to inform market players, representatives of the organic industry and researchers in Germany, among others, about the Green Innovation Centres project, and to help them to network.
 Naturland was a guest at the conference and arranged for the participants to pay a visit to its head offices.

 On May the 10th, a Tunisian delegation made up of directors and staff members of its Ministry of Agriculture and associated authorities visited Naturland.
 The visit was part of an official tour of bodies involved in sustainable agriculture and was organised by the GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH, a company specialising in international development).
+Both Naturland and its visitors expressed their intention to take steps to developing co-operation in the immediate future.

 The GIZ and the Tunisian Ministry of Agriculture bear joint responsibility for the implementation of a programme designed to promote economically efficient and ecologically sustainable agriculture in the regions of Centre Ouest and Nord Ouest in Tunisia.
 The programme is financed by the German Federal Ministry for Economic Co-operation and Development.